gpmer/gpm.js/README.md

      config <action> [key] [value]
      runtime                            Print the program runtime, useful for submit issue
      import <dir>                       Import local repository into gpm registry
+     foreach <plugin>                   Run the plugin in each project.
+The current work directory is the current project.
      help <command>                     Display help for a specific command

    GLOBAL OPTIONS